Continuous Integration for Verification of Simulink Models

 The phases in the pipeline are as follows:

-- Verify Standard Compliance: A MATLAB Unit script runs a simple Model Advisor check.
+- Verify standards compliance: A MATLAB Unit script runs a simple Model Advisor check.
 The assessment criteria ensure that the model does not have unconnected lines.

-- Build Controller: A MATLAB Unit test file builds production SIL code for our model.
+- Build model: A MATLAB Unit test file builds production SIL code for our model.
 The assessment criteria passes if the build succeeds without warning.

 - Collision avoidance: The ego car does not collide with the lead car at any point during the driving scenario.

 - Package artifacts: Each of the previous stages produces artifacts, including a Model Advisor report, a generated executable, and a set of test results that can be archived for future use or reference.